Craig Butler: Hamilton Tiger-Cats

 On February 11, 2014, the first day of CFL free-agency, Butler signed a contract with the Hamilton Tiger-Cats of the Canadian Football League.
 He was named a divisional all-star at safety in 2014 and played in his second consecutive Grey Cup, a loss to the Calgary Stampeders.
 He had a career high in sacks with four in 2015, while only playing in 15 games, en route to being named a league all-star for the first time in his career.
 He missed all of the 2016 season due to injury and only played in two games in 2017 before announcing his retirement on September 2, 2017.

 Coaching career

 Immediately following his retirement announcement, Butler was named as an assistant coach for the Hamilton Tiger-Cats mid-season on September 2, 2017.
 He was promoted to defensive backs coach for the 2019 season.
 After two seasons in that role, he was then named the special teams coordinator and assistant defensive backs coach on February 7, 2022.
+In May 2023, it was revealed that Butler would not be returning to his coaching role, choosing rather to spend time with his family.